If you have a trip coming up soon, you may be wondering how to travel with a stroller?

 Curb side is a convenient way to check in for your flight, get your stroller and luggage checked in, and your seat assigned before even stepping foot into the airport.

-Keep in mind that curbside check in may or may not be open depending on the time of day, airline, if COVID protocols are still being enforced.
+Keep in mind that curbside check-in may or may not be open depending on the time of day or airline.

 No need to fret because you can always check in your stroller at the ticket counter inside. 🙂

 Ticket Counter Check-In

 If you don’t plan on taking your stroller through security up to the gate, then the ticket counter check-in is your best bet.

 You can check in your stroller along with your regular checked luggage at the counter.

 The staff member should give you a tag to put on your stroller before taking it with your luggage.

 This is for safety measures in case it gets lost.

 Now let’s explore what to expect with your stroller should you take it through security and use it until you board your flight.